 Take a moment to think about what influenced your decision:

-- Was it word of mouth – someone came highly recommended?
+- Word of mouth – Was it because someone came highly recommended?

-- Was it convenience – good location, parking, opening hours?
+- Convenience – Was it due to good location, parking, opening hours?

 - Was it because you wanted a feeling of an affordable luxury?

 - Was it because you needed a solution; you bit the bullet and invested the money to get the results you wanted?

 Neither of us is a big fan of the gym but we both love yoga.
 Tracy recently bought herself a pass for a local yoga studio.
 There are a few yoga studios nearby and she’d tried most of them.

 She decided to finally make one of them her new yoga home because it offered:

 - Classes at convenient times

 - Welcoming teachers